RockyKev/reddit-web-scraper-cursor-1/readme.md

 - Server deployment uses pre-compiled JavaScript for better performance
 - Always use `--production` flag when installing dependencies on the server
 - Keep your `.env` file secure and never commit it to version control
-- Database backups are available via `npm run db:backup`
+- Database backups are available via `npm run db:backup`.
+There's some placeholder databases from prior scraping.

 ## Documentation